Finance Director (Harare)

 How to Apply

-If you possess the required qualifications and experience and are passionate about driving financial excellence in a leading agribusiness Company, we encourage you to apply for this exciting opportunity.
-Please submit your resume and cover letter to: vacancies@cottco.co.zw
+If you possess the required qualifications and experience and are passionate about contributing to the growth and success of Cottco, we encourage you to apply for these exciting opportunities.

+Please submit your comprehensive CV and a cover letter outlining your suitability for the role to vacancies@cottco.co.zw by August 16, 2024.
+Indicate the position being applied for in the email.Generate a Whatsapp Message

 Cotton Company of Zimbabwe (COTTCO)